 At the very least, we can say that the game will have a slightly cartoonish, exaggerated art style.
 Everything in the game looks a bit askew and ugly, not unlike the titular character himself.
 A lot of the game will come down to its animations, though, which we haven’t seen in action yet.

 We haven’t seen any live gameplay from The Lord of the Rings: Gollum yet, but we do have some idea of what it will entail.
 Daedalic has said that the game will be primarily about stealth.
 This makes sense, since Gollum isn’t much of a fighter, and wouldn’t stand much of a chance against the enormous orcs who patrol Mordor.

 Based on screenshots, we also know that players will have some choices regarding dialogue, which could change the story, or at least the situations in which Gollum finds himself.
 Some choices skew more toward the conflicted Sméagol part of his personality, while others highlight the nasty Gollum half.
 Whether these choices will eventually give Gollum new gameplay abilities, or are simply there for narrative flavor, we’ll have to wait and see.

 Lord of the Rings games have always been a bit of a mixed bag, although a lot of them have wound up as cult favorites over the years.
 (The Third Age and Battle for Middle-earth) come to mind.
-LOTR: Gollum may not be the next Shadow of Mordor-style hit, but it’s at least a glimpse of the experiences that next-gen consoles could produce.
+LOTR: Gollum may not be the next Shadow of Mordor-style hit, but it’s at least a glimpse of the experiences that next-gen consoles could produce once they hit their stride.
 And for the moment, that’s very precious.